 Learn How to Submit Bids and Proposals for City Projects

-Your company is invited to a virtual workshop that explains how easy it is to submit bids and proposals to the City of Santa Ana.
-Find out how to win contracts and more by joining the Zoom virtual workshop on Thursday, July 22, 2021 at 5:00 PM.
+Your company is invited to watch a virtual workshop that explains how easy it is to submit bids and proposals to the City of Santa Ana.
+Find out how to win contracts and more by watching the virtual workshop recording on the City's YouTube channel.